I couldn’t write this piece without you.

 I’ve had many encounters with ugly people and I’d like to share some with you.
-For instance, every time our family would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
+Back in the day, whenever our family would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
 We’ve had people stare at us, slur insults, shake their heads disapprovingly, unable to comprehend how a brown skinned man could marry an East African woman.
 It’s not you, it’s them.

-You’re part Indian, so it’s important to be aware of India’s complex caste systems: hierarchical structures, categorising citizens based on race, religion and class.
-As a result of this, the fairer you are the more you’re deemed worthy.
+You’re part Indian, so it’s important to be aware of India’s complex caste system: hierarchical structures, categorising citizens based on race, religion and class.
+As a result of this, the fairer you are the more you’re deemed superior.
 Cosmetic stores in India are plastered with “Fair and Lovely”, a well known product promoting the gradual increase of lighter skin.
-I know it’s disheartening – but change is coming.
-Men and women have finally started to protest condemnation of their skin; taking a stance through progressive ideas and knowledge.
-You only have to look at our immediate family to know not all hope is lost.
+I know it’s disheartening, but change is on the way.
+Men and women have finally started to protest the discrimination against their skin.
+In fact, you only have to look at your parents to know not all hope is lost.

 I saw a bunch of young (mostly black) teenagers waiting for the bus in a predominantly white area and folks were scurrying out their way in a panic.
 The kids were all sporting football boots and gym bags and to me, it was obvious they’d just finished training.
-I thought of you and my heart raced, as they politely made way for me to pass.
+I thought of you and my heart raced, as they made way for me to pass.

 We can thank the media for continuous racist stereotypes.
 Shows I grew up with fell from grace, as I made note of scarce and damaging representations.
 Biased newspaper headlines and blasphemous articles, racial typecasts and narrow on-screen representations have all been contributors towards mass brainwashing.
-We, the onlookers, have soaked up so many limited ideas over the years and it is up to us dissect and decipher the truth.
+We, the onlookers, have soaked up so many limited ideas over the years that it is up to us dissect and decipher the truth.